Single Sign-on (SSO) and Multi-Factor Authentication (MFA) at RIT

 When will this conversion take place?

-At the beginning of the benefits enrollment period, RIT will enable SSO (Single Sign-On) for eBiz/myInfo.
-At that time, you’ll start using your main RIT account password to access those applications.
-You’ll also be able to enroll in MFA (Multi-factor Authentication) voluntarily.
-(Before the winter break, you will be required to enroll in MFA.)
+RIT will enable SSO (Single Sign-On) for the applications in the table below.
+As access to each application is converted, you’ll start using your main RIT account password to access those applications.
+Enrollment in MFA will be required to access these applications.

 Why are we moving to MFA?

 We are moving to Multi-Factor Authentication because it will better protect both your and RIT’s information.

 During the 2017-18 academic year, several RIT people had their myBiz/eBiz/myInfo accounts compromised through phishing attacks.
 Using the compromised accounts, the attacker changed direct deposit bank account numbers so that funds from the RIT employees’ paychecks would have been deposited into someone else’s account.
 (No one at RIT lost any money, because the Controller’s office began monitoring direct deposit bank account number changes after another university was attacked (and lost money) a couple of years ago.)

 We are also providing Multi-Factor Authentication to protect student information stored in specific applications at RIT better.
 Our information has value.
 Let's protect it accordingly.